| | |

 This new, divine mind is the earnest of our inheritance of the complete divine

 nature--mind and body.
+Some may

 be a little startled by this expression, a divine body; but we are told that Jesus is now